Advanced WordPress Reset is the ultimate WordPress productivity and troubleshooting plugin for developers and enthusiasts.

 With an extensive library of Tools, you can have the most precise and granular control over what you want to reset using specific tools:

 - Reset the ‘uploads’ folder (/wp-content/uploads) by deleting all its content.
 This includes images, videos, music, documents, subfolders, etc.

 - Reset Themes by deleting all themes (the plugin uses WordPress core functions to delete themes).
 You can keep the currently active theme or delete it as well

 - Delete all plugins (the plugin will deactivate them first then uninstall them using WordPress core functions)

-- Clean up “wp-content” folder.
-All files and folders inside ‘/wp-content’ directory will be deleted, except ‘index.php’ and the following folders: ‘plugins’, ‘themes’, ‘uploads’ and ‘mu-plugins’
+- Reset “wp-content” folder.
+All files and folders inside ‘/wp-content’ directory will be deleted and reset, except ‘index.php’ and the following folders: ‘plugins’, ‘themes’, ‘uploads’, and ‘mu-plugins’

 - Delete Must-use plugins.
 All MU plugins in ‘/wp-content/mu-plugins’ will be deleted.
 These are plugins that cannot be disabled except by removing their files from the must-use directory

 - Delete “.htaccess” file.
 This is a critical WordPress core file used to enable or disable features of websites hosted on Apache.
 In some cases, you may need to delete it to do some tests

 - Delete all comments.
 All types of comments including published, pending, spam, trashed… will be deleted.
 Comments meta will also be deleted